angkohtenko/twitter_vs_stocks/README.md

 ## Preprocessing data

+The data is preprocessed in three stages.
+First, it begins obtaining data from various resources via API.
+Second, after gathering data from various sources, it begins cleaning the data by removing nan values, duplicates, determining data types, converting data types based on their types, and so on.
+Finally, once everything is clean, the preprocessing begins to experiment with string columns in terms of our NLP preprocessing.
+And it starts by lowercasing all words and removing a reasonable set of stopwords from the dataset.
+In addition, as you gain a better understanding of the data's structure, you can add some stop words.

 The ```pandas``` library was used to join the twitter datasets, as well as clean the datasets by dropping any unncessary columns and format the data types.

 In order to perform machine learning on tweets, we turned the text content into numerical feature vectors.
 We have used the most popular and simple method of feature extraction – the bag-of-words model.
 We counted words and created a model based on how frequently they appear.
 The order of the words was ignored.